KeigoAlexTanaka/rails-intro-lecture/README.md

 (This doesn't mean you can delete all the extras, of course.
 You know that.
 I just wanted to make sure.)

-## 🚀 LAB!

-For the second part of the lecture, we're going to be making an app about dinosaurs.
-So, let's get everyone set up with a brand new shiny rails app.
-Run `rails new dinos -G`.
-Then, explore the file structure a little bit.
-See what's going on.
-Cool?
-Cool.

 # Let's talk about the (M)VC!

 So in the end we're gonna be building something like the first express birds app.